 (B) Executive employees shall be evaluated annually.
 The employee's performance must be rated at least satisfactory in order to be eligible for consideration of a wage increase on July 1 (or as otherwise provided for as defined in 3.40.0860(A)) following the annual evaluation.
 The granting of an annual wage increase is a merit increase based on performance and not an automatic longevity increase.
 Merit wage increases for executive employees shall be provided only if the City Council by non-code ordinance adopted during consideration of the annual budget has authorized merit wage increases.
 Said increases shall be limited to the amount provided by the City Council.
-When an executive employee reaches the maximum pay rate in their pay range or if the percentage increase granted to other employees who are still within their pay range, merit increases equal to one-half the percentage increase granted to other employees who are still within their pay range of employment, an executive employee will be advanced to a higher pay level on the July 1 following the date of hire only if his/herthe employee's date of hire is before April 1.
+When an executive employee reaches the maximum pay rate in their pay range or if the percentage increase granted to other employees who are still within their pay range, merit increases equal to one-half the percentage increase granted to other employees who are still within their pay ranges may be granted annually on July 1.
+During the first year of employment, an executive employee will be advanced to a higher pay level on the July 1 following the date of hire only if his/herthe employee's date of hire is before April 1.

-(C) With the exception of a hiring bonus, cost of living adjustments, merit increases, and travel allowance authorized by City Council, Bonuses and special merit awards are not available to executive employees.
+(C) With the exception of a hiring bonus, cost of living adjustments, merit increases, and travel allowance authorized by City Council, Bbonuses and special merit awards are not available to executive employees.